wr3nch623/EAGLE-TRT-Driverless/Report.md

 Thanks for reviewing this code, and having to see some things that i also don't like, like the passing by reference of the previous values that could be instanced inside every function, and my beautiful code that still needs work, especially for the graphics rendering.
 If i pass the requirements, i would like to start as soon as i'm back in Trento (the 16th), since i should have completed most of the work i am still required to do.
 We can also discuss about this.

 # TODO
-- add buttons to get back to the main menu everywhere
+- ~add buttons to get back to the main menu everywhere~
+- add slider to tune pid controller
+- test code for memory leaks
 - polish the code in order to strip it down to the bare minimum where it should work without having useless variables.
 - implement more complex paths with the definition of a custom track.
 - do fifth task